trufnetwork/node/TERMINOLOGY.md

 - PROCEDURE: Short for Kwil procedure (upcoming).
 - DATA PROVIDER: An entity that creates/pushes primitive data OR creates taxonomy definitions.
 - ENVIRONMENT: A TSN deployment that serves a purpose.
 E.g., local, staging, production.
-- INDEX: A calculation over _VALUE_.
-E.g., `currentValue / baseValue`.
 - PRIMITIVE: A data element that is supplied directly from Data Provider.
 It is usually used to calculate indexes.
-For example, CPI can be queried for its value or its index of a date.
+For example, CPI can be queried for its primitive or its index of a date.
+- INDEX: A calculation over _PRIMITIVE_.
+E.g., `currentPrimitive / basePrimitive`.
 - STREAM ID: A generated hash used as a unique identifier of a stream.
 - UPGRADEABLE CONTRACT: A contract that does need redeployment for important structural changes.
 - CHILD OF: A relation between streams, where a child stream is a subset of a parent stream